 It can propagate in aquarium conditions with proper care.
 Splitting should be done using a sharp razor or scissor longitudinally into halves.
-Each piece should have mouth oral disc portion and pedal disc portion for better asexual reproduction.
+Each piece should have a mouth, oral disc portion, and pedal disc portion for better asexual reproduction.
 Check out this video from the guys at BulkReefSupply.

 Propagation and aquaculture of this beautiful invertebrate are essential for the sustainability of the species and use in this hobby.
 Anemones are slow-growing, old creatures that typically don’t adjust very well to the process of wild harvest, capture, transportation, and acclimation to life in an aquarium.
 Propagating specimens that grow well in captivity is an interesting way to earn a few dollars to offset hobby costs and help ensure the availability of specimens that will thrive in a tank.

 In nature, there are many clownfish species that form symbiotic relationships with the bubble tip anemone.
 Here are some of the clownfish species that host in BTAs in the wild:

 Barrier Reef Clownfish